-Here is a list of universities that offer full funding for a M.A. in History.
-People with M.A.s in History have a variety of career options, including teaching, consulting, writing in a variety of contexts, and further academic work.
+As a part of our series on How to Fully Fund Your Master’s Degree, here is a list of universities that offer fully funded master’s in history or fund most of the master’s students in history programs.
+People with MA in History have a variety of career options, including teaching, consulting, writing in a variety of contexts, and further academic work.

 Fully-funded M.A. programs can be difficult to find.
 Because most universities focus their funding on Ph.D. students, M.A. candidates can have a harder time securing scholarships and funding.
 However, there are a number of universities that do offer funded M.A. programs.
 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the duration of the student’s master’s studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their master’s students, which is why I recommend researching the financial aid offerings of all the potential M.A. programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

-Miami University of Ohio (Oxford, Ohio): Normally, each student may be supported with a departmental Graduate Assistantship for a maximum of two years.
+(Oxford, Ohio): Normally, each student may be supported with a departmental Graduate Assistantship for a maximum of two years.
 All applicants for admission to the full-time M.A. program in History are considered for assistantships.
-History Department Graduate Assistantships pay a stipend and include a remission of university instructional fees for the regular school year.
+History Department Graduate Assistantships pay a stipend and include remission of university instructional fees for the regular school year.

-Texas Tech University (Lubbock, TX): The Department of History awards Teaching Assistantships annually.
-The stipends currently range from $13,000 to $15,000, and include in-state tuition status as well as the waiver of some fees.
-The selection process is competitive and decisions for the next academic year are made in the latter part of the spring semester of each year.
+(Lubbock, TX): The Department of History awards Teaching Assistantships annually.
+The stipends currently range from $14,000 to $20,000 and include in-state tuition status as well as the waiver of some fees.
+Teaching Assistantships can be renewed for up to one year for MA students.
+Each year the Department of History awards graduate fellowships and scholarships on a competitive basis.